JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

     * The class contains one function for getting all launch information.
 Depending on the value of `forceReload`, it returns cached values or loads the data from the internet and then updates the cache with the results.
-If there is no cached data, it loads the data from the internet independently of the `forceReload` flag’s value.
+If there is no cached data, it loads the data from the internet independently of the `forceReload` flag's value.
     * Clients of your SDK could use a `forceReload` flag to load the latest information about the launches, which would allow the user to use the pull-to-refresh gesture.
     * To handle exceptions produced by the Ktor client in Swift, the function is marked with the `@Throws` annotation.